 Discussions about the future of learning often leave out one crucial perspective: young people themselves.
-To highlight youth voices on this important topic, KnowledgeWorks is hosting a youth foresight competition, Imagine FutureEd, in partnership with Teach the Future, a nonprofit whose mission is to bring foresight and futures thinking to students and schools.
+To highlight youth voices on this important topic, KnowledgeWorks hosted a youth foresight competition, Imagine FutureEd, in partnership with Teach the Future, a nonprofit whose mission is to bring foresight and futures thinking to students and schools.

-What is Imagine FutureEd?
+What was Imagine FutureEd?

-Who are the host organizations?
+Who were the host organizations?

 KnowledgeWorks is a nonprofit social enterprise committed to providing every learner with meaningful personalized learning experiences that ensure success in college, career and civic life.
 In addition to developing the capabilities of educators to implement and sustain competency-based and early college schools and partnering with federal, state and district leaders to remove policy barriers that inhibit the growth of personalized learning, we provide national thought leadership around the future of learning.
 Teach the Future is a nonprofit whose mission is to bring foresight and futures thinking to students and schools.